ansible/ansible/docs/docsite/rst/network/dev_guide/developing_resource_modules_network.rst

 * To view the report, click :guilabel:`Details` on the CI comment in the PR
 * To view a failure report,  click :guilabel:`ansible/check` and select the failed test.
-* To view logs while the test is running, check for your PR number in the `Zull status board <https://dashboard.zuul.ansible.com/t/ansible/status>`_.
+* To view logs while the test is running, check for your PR number in the `Zuul status board <https://dashboard.zuul.ansible.com/t/ansible/status>`_.
 * To fix static test failure locally, run the  :command:`tox -e black` **inside the root folder of collection**.

 To view The Ansible run logs and debug test failures: